Compare Ozone Generators for Disinfection & Odor Removal

 buying the best ozone generator can be a real challenge with so many products that look similar but are vastly

 different in performance and quality.
 BoiE manufactures unique and rugged ozone generators in the U.S. using only

 top-quality materials.
 BoiE ozone generators are never mass-produced or sold with cheap components.
 A BoiE ozone

 generator can help solve odor problems or decontamination issues in homes, rooms, vehicles, businesses and more.

 How BoiE Ozone Generators are

-high-quality, energy-efficient components that last.
+and high-quality, energy-efficient components that last.
 We design machines for both home and commercial use.
 BoiE

 high output ozone generators remove strong odors and sterilize bacteria, viruses and mold spores in minutes.
 Our